oroinc/documentation/backend/extension/create-bundle.rst

 Now you have all the required files to enable the new bundle.
 To enable the bundle:

 #.
-Create Resources/config/oro/bundles.yml with the following content:
+Create a Resources/config/oro/bundles.yml file with the following content:

    .. code-block:: yaml
       :caption: src/Acme/Bundle/DemoBundle/Resources/config/oro/bundles.yml